hgeorgsch/pai-exercises/Puzzle/README.md

 + **Caveats**
     1. The code is not optimised in any way; for benchmarking purposes, it would have to be reviewed and made faster.
-    2. The $N$-Puzzle does not always have a solution.
+    2. The $N$-Puzzle does not always have a solution, and some of the solvers will continue for ever.
 + **Sample Solutions**
     1. A* : `Astar.py`
     2. Naive Hill Climber : `HillClimber.py`